How Many Images Does It Take? Estimating Imitation Thresholds in Text-to-Image Models: Results: The Imitation Threshold

 We also note the presence of several outliers in both plots, which can be categorized into two types: (1) concepts whose image frequencies are lower than the imitation threshold, but their imitation scores are considerably high; and (2) concepts whose image frequencies are higher than the imitation threshold, but their imitation scores are low.
-From a privacy perspective, the first kind of outliers are more concerning than the second ones, since the imitation threshold should act as guarantors of privacy.
-It would be fine if a concept with a concept frequency higher than the threshold is not imitated by the model (false positive), but it would be a privacy violation if a model can imitate a concept with frequency lower than the threshold (false negative).
-Therefore, to minimize false negatives, it is preferable to underestimate the imitation threshold.
-Upon further analysis, we find that the actual concept frequencies of \textit{all the false negative outliers} is much higher than what \toolname counts, primarily due to aliases of names, thereby alleviating the privacy violation concerns (see \S\ref{sec:analysis}).
+From a privacy perspective, the first kind of outliers are more concerning than the second ones, since the imitation threshold should act as a privacy threshold.
+When used as a privacy guideline, it is less worrisome if a concept with a concept frequency higher than the threshold is not imitated by the model (false positive), but it would be a privacy violation if a model can imitate a concept with frequency lower than the threshold (false negative).
+Upon further analysis, we find that for all of the false negative outliers (with the privacy concern), the concepts' true frequencies are much higher than our estimates.
+This happens primarily due to \textit{naming aliases} (a person known by multiple names) that \toolname does not account for -- thereby alleviating the privacy violation concerns (see \S\ref{sec:analysis} for a detailed analysis of such outliers).

-We also note that the range of the imitation scores of different domains have different y-axis scales.
+Finally, we notice that the range of the imitation scores of different domains have different y-axis scales.
 This is due to the difference in embedding models used in both cases.
 The face embedding model can distinguish between two faces much better than the art style model can distinguish between two styles (see \Cref{sec:finifi-details-human-face-imitation,sec:finifi-details-art-style-imitation}), and therefore the scores for the concepts on the left side of the imitation threshold is around 0 for face imitation and 0.2 for style imitation.
-The face embedding model also gives lower score to the faces of the same person, compared to the style embedding model's score for images of the same art styles, and therefore the highest scores for face imitation is 0.5, whereas it is 0.76 for art style imitation.
 However, the absolute values on the y-axis do not matter for estimating the imitation threshold as long as the trend is similar, which is the case for both domains.